Gordon M. Graham: Military career

 Graham returned to the United States in January 1955 and served first as deputy commander and then from October 1955 as commander of the 31st Strategic Fighter Wing at Turner Air Force Base.
 As commander, he performed the navigation for his wing's lead element during "Operation Left Hook," a Strategic Air Command fighter wing bombing and navigation competition.
 The 31st Strategic Fighter Wing won the navigation and maintenance trophies and took second place honors among the seven wings entered in the competition.

 Graham led a series of F-84 Thunderjet jet aircraft "Oil Burner" missions which demonstrated that nonstop air refueled, day and night long-range deployments in fighter aircraft were practical.
 In 1958 he led the first nonstop deployment of F-100 Super Sabre aircraft from the United States to Europe, and he was captain of the 31st Tactical Fighter Wing team which won the Tactical Air Command Fighter Weapons Meet and placed second in worldwide tactical fighter weapons competition.

 In January 1959 he returned to Headquarters U.S. Air Force as chief of the Tactical Division and later was director of operational forces in the Directorate of Operations.
 In July 1962 he went to Seymour Johnson Air Force Base, to command the 4th Tactical Fighter Wing and in October 1963 was named vice commander of the Nineteenth Air Force.
 Graham moved to Langley Air Force Base, in November 1964 to become a member of the Headquarters Tactical Air Command staff.
 He served as Deputy for Operations from August 1965 to July 1966.

 He next went to Southeast Asia and assignment as vice commander of the Seventh Air Force where he flew 146 combat missions in F-4 Phantom and RF-4 Phantom aircraft.
 He returned to the United States in August 1967 to become commander of the Ninth Air Force at Shaw Air Force Base.
 In August 1968 General Graham returned to Langley Air Force Base as vice commander of Tactical Air Command.

 Graham was assigned as commander, U.S. Forces Japan, and commander, Fifth Air Force, with headquarters at Fuchu Air Station, in February 1970.

 At the conclusion of this tour of duty, he was awarded the Order of the Sacred Treasure (First Class) by Japan and the Order of National Security Merit (Gug-Seon Medal) by the Republic of Korea.
-In November 1972 he was assigned to Izmir, Turkey, as commander, Sixth Allied Tactical Air Force.
+In November 1972 he was assigned to İzmir, Turkey, as commander, Sixth Allied Tactical Air Force.

 Graham was a command pilot who, in accruing 9,000 flying hours, flew all of the U.S. Air Force century series jet fighters including the F-111A Aardvark and comparable U.S. Navy fighter aircraft such as the A-7 Corsair.
 He completed the U.S. Army Airborne Parachutist Course in 1962 and was jump qualified.